 Council of Governors

 The Council holds the Non Executive Directors individually and collectively to account for the performance of the Board of Directors.
 They also represent the interests of the members of the Trust as a whole and the interests of the public.
+With Public, Staff and Appointed Governors the interests of members and partnership organisations are represented in discussing how the Trust runs.

 How do Governors gain views?